aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### IsoTimeStrToMilliSeconds
-Converts a string in ISO-8601 duration format into milliseconds
+Converts a string representing a duration in ISO-8601 format into milliseconds.

 **Type**: Datatype : String